 It is believed that Sænautasel turf house was the prototype for the turf house where the well-known fictional character, Bjartur í Sumarhúsum, lived and struggled.

 The turf house is located next to Lake Sænautavatn.
-There is Arctic char in the lake and a fishing license can be bought to fish in the lake.
+The lake is filled with Arctic char and a fishing license can be bought to fish in the lake.

 You will find a camping area at Sænautasel.
 I would love to camp there one summer and get the feeling of old Iceland.
 I think this is one of the places in Iceland where one can get closest to the feeling of having stepped back in time.

-Close to Sænautasel turf house you will find Skessugarður - the Rampart of the two Giantesses, which has been called one of the most amazing natural formations in Iceland, although less visited than other places.
+Close to Sænautasel turf house, you will find Skessugarður - the Rampart of the two Giantesses, which has been called one of the most amazing natural formations in Iceland, although much less visited than other places.

-I have written articles about several other turf houses in Iceland:
+If you are interested in turf houses, then I have written travel blogs on all the other turf houses in Iceland: